QFinUWA/2022-Mean-Reversion-Team4/report.md

 In our submitted implementation, we combined our core logic with a simple buy and hold strategy that was defaulted to when no mean dispersion was detected, and the core logic would otherwise be out of the market.
 While rendered the long position entry logic indistinguishable from default behaviour, we have included it in our source code to show how it may be used if the fallback strategy were different.
 This implementation in effect holds a long position until it detects a mean dispersion, enters a short position accordingly, and returns to a long position once the mean reversion has occured or stoploss triggered.

 This combined implementation resulted in consistent profitability with the core mean reversion logic providing a wider ranger of results, sometimes falling short of simple buy and hold and other times pushing beyond it.

+### Potential Improvements

+Firstly, we could make major improvements to the stoploss.
+As implemented the stoploss is calulated as a constant percentage of the price at purchase.
+This flat rate could be optimised to a specific stock in practice, and from testing certain values worked better for some stocks and worse for others.
+Furthermore the stoploss could implement a wide array of market measures to dynamically fit the market conditions, which could limit losses further and result in higher resturns.

+The update rule for the stoploss could be implemented in a similar way to the takeprofit - however in our testing it gave negative improvements.
+Currently the only way the short position exits is if it hits the takeprofit or the stoploss - however the need for a takeprofit is debatable - as long as the stoploss is non-decreasing we can always realise our profits.

+Secondly, the logic we chose to investigate used three different tried and tested market indicators, however the rules for when to enter or exit a position was arbitary.
+A future improvement could be to use each market measure and combine them into a single value between -1 and 1 that incidicates when to buy and sell based on mean reversion.
+Each indicator would be weighted by a machine learning model that optimises the weights for a specific stock.

+Lastly, there are multiple hyperparamters to our algorithm.
+For example, the MACD moving average window sizes, thresholds for RSI, STOPLOSS percentage, stochastic threshold, etc. The values presented in our algorithm were picked based on common best practice - however these parameters should be optimsed for a specific asset.
+This can be done through manual testing, further financial analysis or as an optimisation task for machine learning.

 \pagebreak
 ## Testing